HaoxinSEU/SSP_beamforming/README.md

 - ssp_assignment2_inner_product.m   # code for flexibeam, consider (partial?) affects of radius and wave length
 ```

+## TODO
+1. influence of radius and wave length on flexibeam
+2. convert from radiation pattern to throughput

 ## References
 1. P. Hurley and M. Simeoni, "Flexibeam: Analytic spatial filtering by beamforming," 2016 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), 2016, pp. 2877-2880, doi: 10.1109/ICASSP.2016.7472203.
 2. Simeoni, Matthieu & Hurley, Paul.
 (2016).
 Beamforming towards regions of interest for multi-site mobile networks.